chucks/Heist-Apple-II/README.md

 # About Heist-Apple-II

-This repo contains 6502 assembler source for an unfinished game **Heist**.
-This was developed in 1983-1984 by Darin Young, Dennis Henry, and Chuck Shnider.
-The code is an accompaniment to my January, 2016 Cocoaheads talk: *A look back at Apple II Gamedev*.
+This repo contains 6502 assembler source for an unfinished Apple II game **Heist**.

+Heist was developed in 1983-1984 by Darin Young, Dennis Henry, and Chuck Shnider.
+The code is presented here as an accompaniment to my January, 2016 Cocoaheads talk: *A look back at Apple II Gamedev*.

-Heist was to be a platformer-style game where the main character is a theif who breaks into a bank, steals loot, and makes an escape.
+Heist was to be a platformer-style game where the main character is a thief who breaks into a bank, steals loot, and makes an escape.
 Only 2 of 4 planned levels were ever developed.

 ## Heist Level I
 ![Level I](/img/heist1.png "Heist Level I")